Cape Town to Victoria Falls - Camping

 Accommodation: Sweetest Guest Houses or similar

-Drive to the Olifants River Valley
+Day 3 : Drive To The Olifants River Valley

 Location: Olifants River